 Getting an Appointment or in Cases of Emergency

 To get a medical appointment in Turkey, you may call the Central Physician Appointment System on 182 and they will schedule one for you.
-Alternatively, you can visit a local healthcare center and wait your turn to receive treatment.
+Alternatively, you can visit a local healthcare center or primary physician and wait your turn to receive treatment.
 Do note, that the latter option may require a longer waiting period, depending on the doctor’s availability.

 In cases of emergency, treatment is free in Turkey, however, private hospitals may charge you admission costs – which will still be a lot lower than you would expect to pay in the US or UK.
 You may call 112 and ask for an ambulance to arrive at your location.
 In severe cases, you may consider calling either a public or private ambulance.
 Keep in mind that private ambulances tend to arrive at a faster time.